JamesW162/Group9Project/README.md

 python fix.py
 ```

 If there are any missing dependencies, type `y` to fix them.
-OpenCV sometimes plays around so sometimes you need to run `pip install opencv-python`
+OpenCV sometimes plays around so sometimes you need to run `pip install opencv-python`. similarly sk learn screws around as well so `pip install scikit-learn`

 Then to start running the server, run
 ```